12 rational curves on Enriques surfaces: Hyperbolic case -- reduction

 \section{Hyperbolic case -- reduction}

 The following lemma will substantially simplify our analysis of possible hyperbolic graphs $\Gamma$.
-As stated before, in this section we continue to make the assumption \eqref{eq:H^2}, so we can apply the results from the previous two sections.
+As stated before, in this section, we continue to make the assumption \eqref{eq:H^2}, so we can apply the results from the previous two sections.

 \begin{lemm} If $\Gamma$ is hyperbolic, then it supports a divisor $D$ of Kodaira type $\IK_n \,(n\geq 3)$ which is a half-pencil of a genus one fibration on $Y$.
-Moreover, one can choose $D$ in such a way, that all multisections of $|2D|$ that belong to $\Gamma$ are bisections. \end{lemm}
+Moreover, one can choose $D$ such that all multisections of $|2D|$ that belong to $\Gamma$ are bisections. \end{lemm}

-\begin{proof} Clearly, if $\Gamma$ supports a half-pencil, then it has the claimed type, so let us just assume to the contrary that $\Gamma$ supports no half-pencil.
+\begin{proof} If $\Gamma$ supports a half-pencil, then it has the claimed type, so let us just assume to the contrary that $\Gamma$ supports no half-pencil.

 By Lemma \ref{lem:Kodaira_type}, there is a divisor $D$ of Kodaira type supported on $\Gamma$.
 Consider $D$ together with a multisection $C\in\Gamma$ as in \S\ref{hyp-prep}.
 Since $D$ is not a half-pencil, we have $C.D\geq 2$.
 Recall from \eqref{eq:C} that $\Theta.C\leq 1$ for any component $\Theta$ of $D$ and the multisection $C$ is nodal.